 If you’re doing energy with someone for the first time, you can usually assume that the exchange will be reciprocal.
 You will take turns giving and receiving, or mingle both participants energy in a sort of pool or loop.

 However, don’t be surprised if the person tells you, “I’m better at receiving,” or “I’d just like to send if that’s okay.”
 Most people do seem to be better at one or the other.
 It’s more fun and less frustrating to work with a complementary partner.
-(You can find a match on pure psychic sensation—but using words helps, too.)
+(You can find a match purely with psychic sensation—but using words helps, too.)

 Unfortunately, some energetic types inevitably get stigmatized.
 This is crap.
 If all the participants are happy with what’s going on, there’s no more or less value in being a giver or a recipient of energy.
 It is a wonderful service to offer energy to others as a gift.
 But the skillful acceptance and transmutation of excess energy is another act of service.